HumanThe2nd/Entangle-Man/README.md

 ## Technical Approach (Theory)
 Design a game leveraging quantum mechanism provided by the qiskit library
 1. superposition: all walls are visible (for show) but are in a superposition of existence (some can be moved through, the real measurement is done when you touch them)
-2. entanglement: all pixels for a wall (technically individual walls) that are adjacent to eachother are entangled so that their superposition leads to the same result when measured. also, the ghosts (and or particles) have their fates entangled (eating one has a chance to eat others)
+2. entanglement: all pixels for a wall (technically individual walls) that are adjacent to eachother are entangled so that their superposition leads to the same result when measured. also, the ghosts (and or particles) have their fates entangled (eating one may subsequently eat others)
+3. Quantum fluctuations: Walls may rearrange themselves every peroid of time

 ## Implementation quality
 - Aiming for clean, readable and functioning program